Thib-Matt/My_Portfolio_Website/README.md

 - Scraped around 1800 restaurants and 1900 reviewers' profiles from TripAdvisor using Python and Selenium
 - Engineered features from restaurants' description to extract usable information (type of cuisine, price range and popularity)
 - Built profiles' clusters based on an unspervised learning algorithm
-- Productionized the solution: created a web-app connected to a Flask API
+- Productionized the solution: created and deployed a web-app connected to a Flask API: [Click here to try it!](https://tmattera.pythonanywhere.com/).

 ![](/images/demo-recommendation-system.gif)